HL7/PDDI-CDS/pages/_includes/start.md

 ##### Condition
 {:.no_toc}

 The `condition` element is used to determine whether or not the CDS logic is to be applied and the language that the logic is written in.
-If the `condition` is satisfied (i.e., true or false), an action(s) is intiated.
-A `condition` element written for PDDI CDS MAY refer to
+If the `condition` is satisfied (i.e., true or false), an action(s) is initiated.

 ~~~
 "condition": [